-- (6) An order adverse to a party may be issued upon default only upon prima facie case made on the record of the agency.
-When an order is effective only if a request for hearing is not made by the party, the record may be made at the time of issuance of the order, and if the order is based only on material included in the application or other submissions of the party, the agency may so certify and so notify the party, and such material shall constitute the evidentiary record of the proceeding if hearing is not requested. - (7) At the commencement of the hearing, the officer presiding shall explain the issues involved in the hearing and the matters that the parties must either prove or disprove. - (8) Testimony shall be taken upon oath or affirmation of the witness from whom received.
-The officer presiding at the hearing shall administer oaths or affirmations to witnesses. - (9) The officer presiding at the hearing shall place on the record a statement of the substance of any written or oral ex parte communications on a fact in issue made to the officer during the pendency of the proceeding and notify the parties of the communication and of their right to rebut such communications.
-If an ex parte communication is made to an administrative law judge assigned from the Office of Administrative Hearings established by ORS 183.605, the administrative law judge must comply with ORS 183.685. - (10) The officer presiding at the hearing shall ensure that the record developed at the hearing shows a full and fair inquiry into the facts necessary for consideration of all issues properly before the presiding officer in the case. - (11) The record in a contested case shall include: - (a) All pleadings, motions and intermediate rulings. - (b) Evidence received or considered. - (c) Stipulations. - (d) A statement of matters officially noticed.
+- (4) An order adverse to a party may be issued upon default only if a prima facie case is made on the record.
+The record on a default order includes all materials submitted by the party.
+The record on a default order may be made at the time of issuance of the order.
+If the record on the default order consists solely of an application and other materials submitted by the party, the agency shall so note in the order. - (5) At the commencement of a contested case hearing, the officer presiding at the hearing shall explain the issues involved in the hearing and the matters that the parties must either prove or disprove. - (6) Testimony at a contested case hearing shall be taken upon oath or affirmation of the witness.
+The officer presiding at the hearing shall administer oaths or affirmations to witnesses. - (7) The officer presiding at the hearing shall place on the record a statement of the substance of any written or oral ex parte communication on a fact in issue made to the officer during the pendency of the proceeding and notify the parties of the communication and of their right to rebut the communication.
+If an ex parte communication is made to an administrative law judge assigned from the Office of Administrative Hearings established under ORS 183.605, the administrative law judge must comply with ORS 183.685. - (8) The officer presiding at the hearing shall ensure that the record developed at the hearing shows a full and fair inquiry into the facts necessary for consideration of all issues properly before the presiding officer in the case and the correct application of the law to those facts. - (9) The record in a contested case shall include: - (a) All pleadings, motions and intermediate rulings. - (b) Evidence received or considered. - (c) Stipulations. - (d) A statement of matters officially noticed. - (e) Questions and offers of proof, objections and rulings thereon. - (f) A statement of any ex parte communication that must be disclosed under subsection (7) of this section and that was made to the officer presiding at the hearing. - (g) Proposed findings and exceptions. - (h) Any proposed, intermediate or final order prepared by the agency or an administrative law judge.

-- (e) Questions and offers of proof, objections and rulings thereon. - (f) A statement of any ex parte communications on a fact in issue made to the officer presiding at the hearing. - (g) Proposed findings and exceptions. - (h) Any proposed, intermediate or final order prepared by the agency or an administrative law judge. - (12) A verbatim oral, written or mechanical record shall be made of all motions, rulings and testimony.
+(10) A verbatim oral, written or mechanical record shall be made of all motions, rulings and testimony in a contested case proceeding.
 The record need not be transcribed unless requested for purposes of rehearing or court review.
 The agency may charge the party requesting transcription the cost of a copy of transcription, unless the party files an appropriate affidavit of indigency.
-However, upon petition, a court having jurisdiction to review under ORS 183.480 may reduce or eliminate the charge upon finding that it is equitable to do so, or that matters of general interest would be determined by review of the order of the agency.
-[1971 c.734 §13; 1979 c.593 §18; 1985 c.757 §1; 1997 c.837 §2; 1999 c.849 §\$27,28; 2003 c.75 §29]
+Upon petition, a court having jurisdiction to review under ORS 183.480 may reduce or eliminate the charge upon finding that it is equitable to do so, or that matters of general interest would be determined by review of the order of the agency.
+[2007 c.288 §4]